JeelM/EECS4222_Project_1/tutorials/04-loadgenerator.md

 The load generator used will also expose APIs for fetching the statistics and change the number of users used in the simulation.
 To see what type of information can be fetched from the load tester, you can go to `http://MASTER_IP:8089/stats/requests`.
+**Notice that using Internet Explorer might have some issues so use Microsoft Edge instead.**
 The result will be a json similar to the following:

 ```json